Start Composer by clicking on its icon on the Desktop.

-The system lets us store these kind of complex structures as new Compounds and as a result of that, these new Compounds can be used subsequently the same way as our already existing, elementary Post Processing modules.
+The system lets us store these kinds of complex structures as new Compounds and as a result of that, these new Compounds can be used subsequently the same way as our already existing, elementary Post Processing modules.

 If we now open the File Browser and the Common project folder and in that we enter Compounds and then the Effects subfolder, we can see that it is already loaded with many complex processing modules similar to the one we have just created.

 Let us select one, for instance: Cartoon Sketch.
 This effect will add a Cartoon like look and feel to the video content.
 We add this effect simply by drag-and-drop.
-If we now wire our original video through this effect, we can see how it changes it into a series of simple, hand made drawings…
+If we now wire our original video through this effect, we can see how it changes it into a series of simple, handmade drawings…

 This Cartoon module is basically a closed one and behaves like the elementary modules.
 Moreover, it is linked to the file it was originated from.
 We called these types of compounds “Linked Compounds”.
 This means that if the file, the Compound was created in changes and the effects are changed there, then this effect here will change, too.
 It keeps itself updated so to say.

-But of course this effect has its own internal structure and it can be edited too.
+But of course, this effect has its own internal structure and it can be edited too.
 We can open up the module by right clicking on it and select Edit Compound In-Place.
 Then we simply enter the module by double-clicking on it.
 We now see that it contains many other modules in a complex web of interactions.
-Of course compounds can be nested within each other, so other sub-compounds could be used within this one.
+Of course, compounds can be nested within each other, so other sub-compounds could be used within this one.

 To leave this Compound View, we double-click on an empty area.
 When we are back, we can select the “Revert In-Place Modifications” in the right menu, because we have not changed anything.
 By this action, the module is again closed and behaves like any other elementary module.

-We see that the this module too has its own parameters.
+We see that this module too has its own parameters.
 We can for instance change the density of the drawing or the sketch effect itself.

-In the case we want to replace this effect module with another complex one we just either right click and select “Change Import Source” and select another effect or we can directly drag-and-drop the new effect from the File Browser onto the existing box.
+In the case, we want to replace this effect module with another complex one we just either right click and select “Change Import Source” and select another effect or we can directly drag-and-drop the new effect from the File Browser onto the existing box.
 It will make the change instantly to the new effect.
 This is also a Cartoon effect but with many more additional parameter options, giving you the tool to create effects more freely.
 We now set a value we are comfortable with and save it.